EudyContreras/NodeJS-Server-API-Template/README.md

 <br>
 Fast production ready boilerplate backed by the MERN stack.
 Built to provide the best possible developer experience with scaleability, performance and best practices in mind.
+Lighthouse CI is used to prevent degradation.

 <br>
 <br>